wmo-im/capvalidator/README.md

 ### 2A.
 Using the API

-We can perform a total validation of the CAP XML file:
+We can perform a total validation of the CAP XML file using `validate_xml(cap, strict)`.

+- `cap`: The CAP alert XML byte string.
+- `strict`: Whether or not signature validation is enforced.
+Defaults to `True`.

 ```python
 from capvalidator import validate_xml